 Recruitment and Selection Support

-We provide extensive recruitment and selection support and tools, and train district personnel on the behavioral event interview technique to select candidates who display the competencies needed for success in these valuable, high-potential roles.
+We provide extensive recruitment and selection support and tools, and train district/CMO personnel on the behavioral event interview technique to select candidates who display the competencies needed for success in these valuable, high-potential roles.
 We also publicize job openings to encourage those interested in Opportunity Culture roles to apply to your district.

 Professional Learning Sessions for Opportunity Culture Roles

 We provide summer and school-year professional learning sessions to help Opportunity Culture educators prepare for success in their new roles and school models, and address in a timely fashion topics and needs likely to arise throughout the year.